openethereum/openethereum.github.io/Tutorial-Part-4.md

 }
 ```

-Note that we are using `HashBond` from `oo7-react` rather than `TextBond`.
+Note that we are using `HashBond` from `oo7-react` rather than `InputBond`.
 This just ensures that we enter only valid 32-byte hashes.
 Ensure that the import line is changed to:

 ```jsx
 import {HashBond, Rspan, Hash} from 'oo7-react';